BurningSlime1233/Azebane/Races (Playable).md

-The following is a list of major races seen across the [[Xia-Ruph System]] and the associated [[Plane|planes]].
+The following is a list of major races seen across the [[Xia-Ruph System]] and the associated [[Planes]].
 This list only contains those which can be picked by players during character creation.

 ## [[Aarakocra]]
 ## [[Aasimar]]